NightStar3/zerovsh-patcher/readme.txt

 loading of various file types from flash to your memory stick or internal storage, thus removing the fear of bricking.

+In version 0.2, there is support for the psp go's clock and calendar on other psp models (currently psp 1k is not supported) Please scroll down for further information.

 ---- How to Use ----